I always thought that chervil was a delicate, shade-loving herb in the carrot family, which it is.

 Scientists estimate that there are millions of species of fungi.
 So far, we only know about 150,000 of those.
 An area of fungi is called its mycobiota.
 The study of fungi is called mycology.
 There are currently nine types of fungi that have been identified.
 You can look them up, if you're into that sort of thing, but this post is already packed with a lot of information.

 One thing that makes fungi different from plants is that their cell walls contain something called chitin.
 Chitin is also found in fish scales, squid and octopi beaks, and insect exoskeletons.
 Plants do not contain chitin; they have cellulose.
-Some types of fungi have structures called rhizomorphs, which behave similar to plant roots.
+Some types of fungi have structures called rhizomorphs, which behave similarly to plant roots.

 Fungi grow threadlike structures called hyphae.
 These are not chains of cells, the way algae grow.
 Instead, hyphae are tubes that may hold several nuclei.
 Hyphae grow at the tips of these tubes and often branch.
 Collectively, these hyphae are called mycelium.
 Mycelium are found in all of Earth's soil.
 Growths of mycelium are called colonies.
 There is one fungal colony in Oregon that covers 2,400 acres and is believed to be 9,000 years old.
 Known affectionately as the "Humongous Fungus", this specimen of Armillaria ostoyae may be the world's largest living organism, when measured by area.